-MUS 1016 Beginning Private Clarinet-Saxophone 1.5 credits
+MUS 1016 Private-Saxophone

-For beginning to intermediate students in clarinet or saxophone.
+For beginning to intermediate students in saxophone.
 May be repeated for credit.
 Distribution Requirement: CP.

 MUS 1017 Chamber Singers

 To provide individuals who are capable the experience of singing in a choral ensemble, and to sing the great wealth of music literature designed to be sung by such an ensemble.
 To provide to the College community another opportunity for musical growth and experience, and to perform for others in concert those pieces of literature rehearsed.
 Prerequisite: The Chamber Singers is an ensemble chosen by audition, or interview with the instructor.
 Distribution Requirement: CP.